-The 1970’s was a golden age for horror films in general.
-It was a decade that saw the release of several classics of the genre including The Texas Chainsaw Massacre, Dawn of the Dead, and Halloween.
+The 1970’s was a golden age for horror movies in general.
+It was a decade that saw the release of genre classics like The Texas Chainsaw Massacre, Dawn of the Dead, and Halloween.
 It was also a good decade for the Devil himself.
+Public interest in the occult trickled in several areas of public life.
 Following the success of Rosemary’s Baby and the Manson family murders, occult themes found their way into several 70′ horror films.
-Some of these films, like The Exorcist, became classics, while other films earned some cult status among fans (see The Devil’s Rain).
+Some of these films, like The Exorcist, became classics, while others settled for cult status (see The Devil’s Rain).
+Directed by Richard Donner, The Omen continued Hollywood’s 70’s fascination with the Devil.
+After over 40 years and a handful of lesser squeals and a 2006 remake, The Omen remains frightening.

 Gruesome Set Pieces that Would Inform a Generation of Horror